10-Q 1 ea0214441-10q_newhorizon.htm QUARTERLY REPORT

 Revenue

-The Company is working to design, develop, certify, and manufacture our eVTOL aircraft and have not generated any revenues in any of the periods presented.
-We do not expect to begin generating significant revenues until we are able to complete the design, development, certification, and manufacture of our eVTOL aircraft.
+The Company is working to design, develop, certify, and manufacture our eVTOL aircraft and has not yet generated revenues in any of the periods presented.
+We do not expect to begin generating significant revenues until we are able to complete the design, development, and certification, and manufacture our eVTOL aircraft.

 Operating Expenses